scipy/scipy_doctest/README.md

 We believe these `# doctest: +SKIP` directives do not add any value to a human reader, and should not be present in the documentation.

-This package defined modified doctesting routines which fix these deficiencies.
+This package defines modified doctesting routines which fix these deficiencies.
 Its main features are

 - *Doctesting is floating-point aware.* In a nutshell, the core check is